kevin940726/puppeteer-testing-library/README.md

 # Puppeteer Testing Library

-Custom queries and Jest matchers for Puppeteer with enforced best practices.
+Custom queries and Jest matchers for Puppeteer and Playwright with enforced best practices.

 ## Quick Start